 4. The myth of a great flood and a virgin birth were around long before Jesus.
 Maybe those elements just make for a good story?

 Before I answer this I’d like to point out this video is just under 2 years old at the time of writing this rebuttal.
-This argument is hugely ignorant and has been shown as such many times over throughout the last decade.
+This argument is hugely ignorant and has been shown as such by scholars and historians many times throughout the years.
 A little research into the supposed “pagan influences” is enough to refute this.
-The comparisons are hardly identical as this exhaustive list shows.
+The comparisons are hardly identical as this list shows.
 None come close.